-- 1. Hasten hither, friends, offering praises; sit down, and sing repeatedly the praises of INDRA. - 2.
-When the libation is poured forth, repectively praise INDRA, the discomfiter of many enemies, the lord of many blessings. - 3.
-May he be to us for the attainment of our objects; may he be to us for the acquirement of riches; may he be to us for the acquisition of knowledge; may he come to us with food. - 4.
-Sing to that INDRA, whose enemies in combats await not his coursers harnessed in his car. - 5.
-These pure Soma juices, mixed with curds, are poured out for the satisfaction of the drinker of the libations. - 6.
-Thou, INDRA, performer of good works, hast suddenly become of augmented vigour for the sake of drinking the libation, and (maintaining) seniority (among the gods). - 7.
-INDRA, who art the object of praises, may these pervading Soma juices enter into thee; may they be propitious for thy (attainment of) superior intelligence. - 8.
-The chants (of the Soma) have magnified thee, SHATAKRATU, the hymns (of the Rich) have magnified thee; may our praises magnify thee. - 9.
-May Indra, the unobstructed protector, enjoy these manifold (sacrificial) viands, in which all manly properties abide. - 10..
-INDRA, who art the object of praises, let not men do injury to our persons: thou art mighty, keep off violence.
+1. Hasten hither, friends, offering praises;a sit Varga IX. down, and sing repeatedly the praises of INDRA.

+2. When the libation is poured forth, respectively praise INDRA, the discomfiter of many enemics, the lord of many blessings.

+3. May he be to us for the attainment of our objects; may he be to us for the acquirement of riches; may he be to us for the acquisition of knowledge; may he come to us with food.

+4. Sing to that INDRA, whose enemies in combats await not his coursers harnessed in his car.

+5. These pure Soma juices, mixed with curds, are

+head, according to the Scholiast.
+We shall hear more of Vritrahereafter.

+a Stoma váhasat, lit. bearing praises.
+Rosen translates it 'sacra' ferentes; M. Langlois, vous qui avez un trésor d'hymnes (sacrés).
+Sáyaña explains the expression "presenting in this rite Trivrit, Panchadaśi, and others," that is, collections of laudatory stanzas in the Rig-veda so denominated.-Vishńu Puráňa, 42. poured out for the satisfaction of the drinker of the libations.

+6. Thou, INDRA, performer of good works, hast suddenly become of augmented vigour for the sake of drinking the libation, and (maintaining) senioritya (among the gods).

+7. INDRA, who art the object of praises, may these pervading Soma juices enter into thee; may they be propitious for thy (attainment of) superior intelligence.

+8. The chants (of the Sama)b have magnified thee, S'ATAKRATU, the hymns (of the Rich) have magnified thee; may our praises magnify thee.

+9. May INDRA, the unobstructed protector, enjoy these manifold (sacrificial) viands, in which all manly properties abide.

+10. INDRA, who art the object of praises, let not men do injury to our persons: thou art mighty, keep off violence.

+a Jyaishthyam, abstract of Jyeshtha, elder, oldest; but it may also mean best or chiefest.

+b The Scholiast supplies these particulars, the terms of the text being simply stomáh and uktháh; the former, he says, are the praises of the singers of the Sáma (Sámagánam stotráňi), the latter the hymns of the reciters of the Bahvrich (Bahvrichánám sastráňi); but of this and other passages where Sáyaňa inserts the designation of other Vedas,-the Sáma and the Yajush,-it is to be observed that the accuracy of his additions involves the prior existence of those Vedas, at least to the hymns of the Rich in which they are supposed to be alluded to; a conclusion which there is reason to hesitate admitting.

+SÚKTA III.
+(VI.)

 The Rishi and metre continued.
-The three first stanzas and thelast are addressed to INDRA, the rest to the MARUTS, or winds.
+The three first stanzas and the last are addressed to INDRA, the rest to the Maruts, or winds.